 Convert the probability 0.8413447 to a z-score based on the unit, normal Gaussian distribution.
-What is the probability that a single sample drawn from a population having a Gaussian distribution with a mean of 0.0 and a standard deviation of 1.0 will have a value of 1.959964 or greater?
+Such a transformation uses the quantile function (qnorm() in R).
+What is the probability that a single sample drawn from a population having a Gaussian distribution with a mean of 0.0 and a standard deviation of 1.0 will have a value of 1.959964 or greater (pnorm() in R)?